TaalVerena/my-budget-buddy/README.md

 - The color scheme is as follows:

 ![](https://placehold.it/150x40/30725f/0000?text=30725f)
-- A dark green color is used for the header and footer.
+- A dark green is used for the header and footer.

 ![](https://placehold.it/150x40/96D9C6/0000?text=96D9C6)
 - A gradient of white to light green is used for the body.

 ![](https://placehold.it/150x40/F2D5D5/0000?text=F2D5D5)
-- A light pink color is used for the buttons and heading text shadow.
+- A light pink is used for the buttons and heading text shadow.

 ![](https://placehold.it/150x40/B0F8E3/0000?text=B0F8E3)
 ![](https://placehold.it/150x40/5EAB95/0000?text=5EAB95)